-The Institute also led efforts to create the NIH Research Plan on Vulvodynia (PDF - 746 KB), which lays out a scientific agenda for the NIH to conduct and gather rigorous scientific evidence needed to answer questions and fill in knowledge gaps about vulvodynia,a primary symptoms of which is pelvic pain.
+The Institute also led efforts to create the NIH Research Plan on Vulvodynia (PDF - 746 KB) (Full Site), which lays out a scientific agenda for the NIH to conduct and gather rigorous scientific evidence needed to answer questions and fill in knowledge gaps about vulvodynia,a primary symptoms of which is pelvic pain.

-The GHDB also supports the Pelvic Floor Disorders Network to encourage collaborative research on pelvic floor disorders and to improve patient care.
+The GHDB also supports the Pelvic Floor Disorders Network (Full Site) to encourage collaborative research on pelvic floor disorders and to improve patient care.